Sony WH-1000XM5 vs Apple AirPods Max: which noise-cancelling headphones are better?

 The Sony's Adaptive Sound Control feature is well worth having (Image credit: What Hi-Fi?)

 Ultimately, the Sony WH-1000XM5 seem to be marginally better at blocking constant, consistent noise (engine sounds, for example).
-That said, the AirPods Max let very little through and are a touch better when it comes to combating loud conversations.
+That said, the AirPods Max let very little through and are actually a touch better when it comes to combating loud conversations.
+So in terms of everyday effectiveness, it is a pretty close call between the two performances.

 There is one key difference to note, however.
-The Sony XM5 have an AI-powered feature called Adaptive Sound Control which allows the headphones to learn your behaviour and recognise your frequently-visited locations.
-It uses this data to tailor the level noise-cancelling to suit.
-For example, the XM5 will crank up the noise-cancelling when you step into your local railway station... then dial it back down again when when you're cruising along on a relatively quiet train.
+As mentioned in the features section of this article, the Sony XM5 boast an AI-powered feature called Adaptive Sound Control which allows the headphones to learn your behaviour and recognise your frequently visited locations.
+It uses this data to automatically tailor noise-cancelling levels to your current surroundings.
+For example, the XM5 will crank up the sound-blocking effect when you step into your local railway station, and then dial it back down again when you're cruising along on a relatively quiet train.
 It's a seriously smart feature, and well worth having.

 **Winner: Sony WH-1000XM5**